Borough of Basildon: Geography

 The district has three main urban areas: Basildon, Billericay and Wickford.
-Proposals to move Billericay and Wickford to other districts, leaving Basildon district more focused on the new town, were considered in the 1990s but rejected.
+Proposals to move Billericay and Wickford to other districts, leaving Basildon district more focused on the new town, were considered in the 1990s, but were rejected.

 The new town of Basildon grew to absorb four earlier settlements: Laindon, Basildon, Vange and Pitsea (from west to east) which have merged with other minor hamlets.

-The remaining land, approximately half of the district is designated as green belt, has several sites of special scientific interest.
-Two are around Billericay and the remainder are to the south of Basildon New Town.
-There are also wildlife areas of varying sizes around most of the district, except in the East.
+The remaining land, approximately half of the district is designated as green belt, has several sites of special scientific interest: two are around Billericay and the remainder are to the south of Basildon New Town.
+There are also wildlife areas of varying sizes around most of the district, except in the east.

-The source of the River Crouch is in the district.
-The river runs across the district, through Wickford before it leaves the district.
+The source of the River Crouch is in the district; it runs across the district, through Wickford before it leaves the district.

-The district is linked well by road and rail with significant surrounding destinations, including London.

-In the west of the Basildon district, the Dunton Plotlands is an area of small plots of land used as weekend cottages or smallholdings inhabited during the mid twentieth century.
+In the west of the Basildon district, the Dunton Plotlands is an area of small plots of land used as weekend cottages or smallholdings inhabited during the mid-20th century.